Who we are

 Tetra’s proprietary patient engagement and monitoring solution enables secure patient onboarding, automation of Special Approval Scheme and Therapeutic Goods Administration applications, better patient management and ongoing monitoring and support through Tetra’s specialist nurses and follow up physician consultations.

 What We Do

-Tetra’s clinic network connects patients and medical practitioners to prescribers of medical cannabis medicines in Australia.
+Tetra’s clinic network connects patients and medical practitioners to specialist prescribers of medical cannabis medicines.
 Through this network, Tetra collects valuable real-world evidence to assist medical practitioners to make evidence-based, data-driven treatment decisions.
 Tetra currently services a number of healthcare providers and their patients across multiple disease states, offering premium health services, including;

 - CPD Accredited Training